javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/email-template.md

 *********
 IMPORTANT - Please check all steps!
-Some things need to be done a day BEFORE the course!!!
+Some things need to be done some days BEFORE the course!!!
 *********

 Checklist for BEFORE the course: